 - The player who is dealt the 7 of hearts in the first deal is said to “own the kingdom”.
 This player chooses which contract to be played each hand, and is also the dealer for the next four deals.
 During his or her “kingdom” a player may choose to play any contract based on his or her cards.

 - The player with the highest positive score wins the game.
-After 20 deals, when all four players have completed their kingdoms by choosing all five contracts, the game is over.
-The final scores indicate the result – the players with positive scores win by that amount, and the players with negative scores lose similarly.
+After 20 deals, when all four players have completed their kingdoms by selecting all five contracts, the game is over.
+The final scores indicate the result – the players with positive scores win by that amount, and those with negative scores lose similarly.

 Here are some additional rules that are specific to the Middle Eastern version of Trix: